8borane8/ZenTrade/README.md

 ## Strategies

-The bot is based on ema
+* The bot is based on two EMA indicators
+* You can define a buy and sell price where the bot will buy or sell automatically